chinapedia/wikipedia.abstract.en/Page/Percussion_instrument.md

-Kwarastatedrummers.jpg drummers: One holds omele ako and batá, the other two hold dunduns.]]
-2010Jul1-PercussionByVernBarber.JPG percussion section with timpani, unpitched auxiliary percussion and pitched tubular bells]] SoussousGuiembeBalafon.jpg and balafon played by Susu people of Guinea]] Latin_jazz_clave_percussion_sticks.jpgs (claves), and struck drums (conga drum)]] 20070727-beleuvenissen-gocoo-11.jpg percussion ensemble]] Terry_Bozzio_drums.jpg played by Terry Bozzio]] T_S_Nandakumar_self135.jpg played by T. S. Nandakumar]] Evelyn-glennie.jpg is a percussion soloist]]
+drummers: One holds omele ako and batá, the other two hold dunduns.]] percussion section with timpani, unpitched auxiliary percussion and pitched tubular bells]] and balafon played by Susu people of Guinea]] s (claves), and struck drums (conga drum)]] percussion ensemble]] played by Terry Bozzio]] played by T. S. Nandakumar]] is a percussion soloist]]

 A PERCUSSION INSTRUMENT is a musical instrument that is sounded by being struck or scraped by a beater (including attached or enclosed beaters or rattles); struck, scraped or rubbed by hand; or struck against another similar instrument.
 The percussion family is believed to include the oldest musical instruments, following the human voice.[1]